-Add cubed COLD butter, and pulse until there are no big chunks left, but lots of little bits.
+Add cubed cold butter to the flour mixture and pulse until there are no big chunks left, but lots of little bits.

-Dump all the water in at once, and pulse until the dough just comes together.
+Dump all the water in at once, and pulse until the mixture just starts to look like dough.

-Form into a disc and wrap it up with plastic.
-Keep it in the fridge while you make the filling.
+Form into a disc and wrap in plastic or cover in a bowl.
+Keep the dough in the fridge for 30 minutes while you make the filling.

 Then, Make the Filling.

 Put the sliced apples into a big bowl, and add sugar, spices, lemon juice, lemon zest, and flour.

 Roll the chilled dough out until it is as big as an extra large pizza.
 Use extra flour while rolling, so the dough doesn’t stick to the countertop.

 Transfer the giant dough circle onto a large (½ size) baking sheet.

 Carefully pile the apple slices into the middle of the disc, leaving the juices in the bowl (as best as you can)